Varanda-Labs/rt-thread/README.md

 The next steps are the same than the above Linux's "Config RT-Thread"

 # Hardware
-Disclamer: Audio drivers were not yet integrated.
+Disclaimer: Audio drivers were not yet integrated.
 The following suggested hardware were not tested yet.
 There is a small chance that a pre-amp between guitar and C1 would be required.

 ## BOM:
 | ref | Description                                                   | link        |